 While it is critical to retain recordings of evidentiary value, it is important that files of insignificant incidents are deleted in a timely fashion according to schedule.
 The following retention schedule should serve as a guide:

 - 1. Homicide permanent

-- 2. Administrative Investigation 6 year retention
+- 2. Inspectional Services 6 year retention

 - 3. Felony 3 year retention

-- 4. All use of force 3 year retention
+- 4. All Use of Force 3 year retention

-- 5. Cases involving potential civil liability to the City 3 year retention
+- 5. Liability to the City 3 year retention

+- 6. Misdemeanor (including traffic related misdemeanors) 1 year retention